acuity-network/acuity.network/content/docs/getting-started/regenesis.md

 ### WASM Smart Contracts

-The Substrate <a target="_blank" href="https://www.substrate.io/kb/smart-contracts">Contracts</a> pallet uses a WASM VM instead of the Ethereum VM.
+The Substrate Contracts pallet uses a WASM VM instead of the Ethereum VM.
 This greatly increases processing capacity.

 ## How did the migration happen?